zfbx/zdiscord/readme.md

 ## Features

-- Completely standalone, no dependencies or need for running external applications
+- Completely standalone, runs directly in FiveM
 - Commands to see online users, info, etc
 - Moderation commands to kick someone or everyone
 - Send server wide announcements from a command in discord
 - Easy to translate and customize with locales!
-- Built in `!help` command for discord (prefix may be different if you changed it in your config)
 - Easy to expand and customize with modular commands!
 - Supports QBCore!
 Included: `!revive, !jail, !giveitem, !kill, !setjob` and more!